A guide to ordering food and supporting Tucson restaurants during the coronavirus pandemic

 Restaurants offering gift cards

-• El Charro family of restaurants offers gift cards that work at all its sister restaurants El Charro Cafe, Charrovida, Charro Steak and Charro del Rey. elcharrocafe.com
+- El Charro family of restaurants offers gift cards that work at all its sister restaurants El Charro Cafe, Charrovida, Charro Steak and Charro del Rey.
+More information is available at elcharrocafe.com

+The Tucson Originals network of restaurants offers gift cards of up to $200 on its website.